top of page

 Please get in touch if interested.

-Our prompt for this month is TBA.
+Our cookbook for this month is The Farm Table by Julius Roberts.

 More events coming soon...

-watch this space...
+Tom Hindle and more - watch this space...

 The Wallingford Bookshop Limited, 10c St Martins Street, Wallingford, Oxon OX10 0AL